-The following table sets forth as of September 28, 2006:
+The following table sets forth as of June 29, 2006:

-- (i) the cash and cash equivalents and capitalization of NCM LLC; and - (ii) our pro forma cash and cash equivalents and capitalization on a consolidated basis with NCM LLC as adjusted to reflect (a) the incurrence of debt under the new NCM LLC senior secured credit facility, (b) the reorganization and (c) our issuance and sale of the shares of common stock in this offering at an assumed initial offering price of \$19.00 per share (the midpoint of the range set forth on the cover page of this prospectus) after deducting underwriting discounts and commissions and offering expenses, the receipt of the estimated proceeds therefrom and the purchase of 38,000,000 common membership units from NCM LLC.
+- (i) our pro forma cash and cash equivalents and capitalization of NCM LLC; and - (ii) our pro forma cash and cash equivalents and capitalization on a consolidated basis with NCM LLC as adjusted to reflect (a) the incurrence of debt under the new NCM LLC senior secured credit facility, (b) the Reorganization and (c) our issuance and sale of the shares of common stock in this offering at an assumed initial offering price of \$ per share (the midpoint of the range set forth on the cover page of this prospectus) after deducting underwriting discounts and commissions and offering expenses, the receipt of the estimated proceeds therefrom and the purchase of common membership units from NCM LLC.

 The table should be read in conjunction with the historical financial statements and related notes and our unaudited pro forma financial information and related notes, in each case included elsewhere in this prospectus.
-The data assume that there has been no exercise, in whole or in part, of the underwriters' over-allotment option to purchase additional shares of our common stock in this offering.
+The data assume that there has been no exercise, in whole or in part, of the underwriters' overallotment option to purchase additional shares of our common stock in this offering.

-As of September 28, 2006
+As of J June 29, 2006

-NCM M LLC Pro CM Inc. Forma Adjusted
+M LLC Forma NCM Inc. Pro Forma As Adjusted

-(\$ in millio ns, except per share data)
+¢ except per share data)

-Cash and Cash Equivalents \$ 4.6 \$ 4.6
+Cash and Cash Equivalents \$ 1.5

-Term Loan 725.0

-Revolving Credit Facility 10.0 10.0(1)
+Indebtedness 8.0 725.0(1)

-Members' Equity 2.1
+Members' Equity 19.7 (2)

 Stockholder's Equity (deficit):

-Common stock; \$0.01 par value; 1,000 shares authorized; none issued and outstanding on an actual basis,
+Common stock; \$0.01 par value; shares authorized; none

-38,000,000 shares issued and outstanding on a pro forma basis 0.4
+issued and outstanding on an actual basis, shares issued and

+outstanding on a pro forma basis

-Distributions in Excess of Paid-in Capital (575.0)
+Additional Paid-in Capital

+Minority Interest (3)

+Retained Earnings (deficit) (17.5)

-Members'/Stockholder's Equity (deficit) 2.1 (574.6)(2)
+Members'/Stockholder's Equity (deficit) 2.2 (4)

-Total Capitalization \$ 12.1 \$ 160.4 (2)
+Total Capitalization \$ 10.2 \$ (4)

+(1) The size of the credit facility is subject to change prior to its closing.

+(2) Reflects Founding Members' equity of NCM LLC and its reclassification to minority interest, which will be included in stockholder's equity because the amount of minority interest will be negative.

-- (1) Amounts payable to our founding members have historically been paid as NCM LLC collected the related accounts receivable from its customers.
-Approximately 30 days following the closing of this offering, NCM LLC will repay the remaining amounts owed to our founding members under the existing exhibitor services agreements (which were \$43.8 million as of September 28, 2006).
-To the extent that such amounts have not been funded by receivables (which were \$51.9 million as of September 28, 2006), we will draw upon the revolving credit facility to satisfy the amounts owed to the founding members.
-NCM LLC will repay the amount drawn under the credit facility for this purpose as additional receivables are collected.
-The amount outstanding under the new revolving credit facility will continue to fluctuate based on working capital needs. - (2) A \$1.00 increase in the initial public offering price per share would result in increases in stockholder's equity and total capitalization, as of September 28, 2006 on a pro forma basis, of \$3.2 million.
-Separately, a 10% increase in the number of shares of common stock sold, assuming an initial public offering price of \$19.00 (the midpoint of the range set forth on the cover page of this prospectus), would result in increases in stockholders' equity and total capitalization, as of September 28, 2006 on a pro forma basis, of \$14.2 million.
+(3) Reflects aggregate ownership of % of NCM LLC by the Founding Members.

+(4) A \$1.00 increase in the initial public offering price per share would result in increases in stockholder's equity and total capitalization, as of June 29, 2006 on a pro forma basis, of .
+Separately, a 10% increase in the number of shares of common stock sold, assuming an initial public offering price of

+\$ (the midpoint of the range set forth on the cover page of this prospectus), would result in increases in stockholders' equity and total capitalization, as of June 29, 2006 on a pro forma basis, of and , respectively.